 - How to Start using WooCommerce Cost of Goods for your Shop?

-- How to add more (Custom) Price Fields to Add Cost of Goods for Products in WooCommerce?
+- How to Add Custom Price Fields to Add the Cost of Goods for Products?

 - WooCommerce Cost of Goods Tools

 - Adding Cost of Goods through the Product in Product Page [Edit Mode]

 - Exporting the WooCommerce Cost of Goods [For Developers and Administrators]

 The WooCommerce Cost of Goods plugin in the Booster toolkit enables store administrators to save various types of product pricing details with your default product description.
 This functionality ensures easy selling-price calculation, profit computation, inventory management, record-keeping, and references for future purchases.

 Using this plugin, you can capture a few or all of these details for your products in your eCommerce store: